Choosing Paint Finishes for Every Room: Matte, Gloss, and More

 Matte for low-traffic areas

-Matte paint, also called flat paint, has no sheen and hides imperfections well.
-It’s ideal for ceilings and low-traffic areas like bedrooms.
-However, it’s difficult to clean and stains easily.
+Matte (flat) has no sheen and hides flaws well—ideal for ceilings and low‑traffic bedrooms.
+It’s harder to clean and stains more easily than higher‑sheen options.

 Eggshell for hallways and living rooms

-Eggshell paint has a soft, velvety sheen and is moderately durable and washable.
-It’s a great choice for hallways, living rooms, and dining rooms.
-Eggshell paint resists stains better than matte but may require an additional coat of paint for the best coverage.
+Eggshell’s soft, velvety sheen is moderately durable and washable—great for living rooms, dining rooms, and hallways.
+It resists stains better than matte, though you may need an additional coat for optimal coverage.

 Satin for high-traffic, high-wear areas

-Satin paint has a medium sheen and is very durable and scrubbable.
-Use it for trim, doors, cabinets, and bathrooms.
-Satin paint is resistant to stains, moisture, and scratches, so it stands up well to frequent cleaning and wear and tear.
+Satin offers a medium sheen with excellent durability and scrubbability.
+Use it for trim, doors, cabinets, and baths.
+It resists stains, moisture, and scratches, standing up to frequent cleaning.

 Semi-gloss for kitchens and kids’ rooms